 - Super Saturday #5 – April 3, 9:30-1:00 pm

 Deciding to Apply

-In 2014 applications will be accepted during the month of October.
 If you are interested in applying to teach at Breakthrough Manchester during the school year, these are the steps you need to follow:

 - Prepare for and attend a Group Interview.

 - Applicants will receive notification of their final admission status via email by Wednesday, October 14.
 We maintain a small wait pool in case an accepted applicant turns down an offer.